-Throughout the years, Ankita has been able to save so much money on unnecessary fees.
+Throughout the years, Ankita has been able to save money on unnecessary fees.
 With this money mindset, anyone could stand to save.

 4. Frugal can be fun

-Out of that experience, Linda’s mother became a very frugal lady and taught her daughter that there is no shame in being frugal.
+Out of that experience, Linda’s mother became a very frugal lady and taught her daughter that there is no shame in it.
 In fact, Linda’s mom taught her how “learning to ‘make, do and mend’ can actually be fun.”

-As Linda’s own children grow up, she is teaching them the power of reusing.
-Hobbis shares:
+As Linda’s own children grow up, she is now teaching them the power of reusing.